livz/livz.github.io/_posts/2018-05-18-UnderTheWire-Trebek.md

   <p>The password for trebek5 is the last execution date of Microsoft Access.</p>
 </blockquote>

-Some of the places that record program execution within the Windows Registry, as described in the [article](https://www.fireeye.com/blog/threat-research/2013/08/execute.html) suggected by the hint, are:
+Some of the places that record program execution within the Windows Registry, as described in the [article](https://www.fireeye.com/blog/threat-research/2013/08/execute.html) suggested by the hint, are:
 * ShimCache
 * MUICache
 * UserAssist

 After thorough checks, there was no mention of *MSAccess* in the accessible registry places.
-Hoever, another valuabl resource for tracing executed applications are the [prefetch](({{ site.baseurl }}{% post_url 2017-06-29-exploring-prefetch-part-1 %})) [files]({{ site.baseurl }}{% post_url 2017-08-09-exploring-prefetch-part-2 %}).
+However, another valuable resource for tracking executed applications are the [prefetch](({{ site.baseurl }}{% post_url 2017-06-29-exploring-prefetch-part-1 %})) [files]({{ site.baseurl }}{% post_url 2017-08-09-exploring-prefetch-part-2 %}):

 ```posh
 PS C:\Windows\Prefetch> Get-ChildItem | Out-String -Stream | Select-String -Pattern "access"